dev-BJ/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11. Directories: adds execute permission to subdirectoriea
 12. More directories: creates dir with permission 751
 13. Change group: change hello file grouo to school
+14. Owner and group: cahnge group and name for all directoriea